shishishi123/shishishi123.github.io/_pages/about.md

 ## News
--Our paper 'TriSAS: Toward Dependable Inter-SAS Coordination with Auditability,' is accepted by the ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS 2024).
+-Our paper 'TriSAS: Toward Dependable Inter-SAS Coordination with Auditability,' is accepted by ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS 2024).
 (Nov.
 2023)

--Our paper 'MINDFL: Mitigating the Impact of Imbalanced and Noisy-labeled Data in Federated Learning with Quality and Fairness-Aware Client Selection' is accepted by the IEEE Military Communications Conference (MILCOM 2023).
+-Our paper 'MINDFL: Mitigating the Impact of Imbalanced and Noisy-labeled Data in Federated Learning with Quality and Fairness-Aware Client Selection' is accepted by IEEE Military Communications Conference (MILCOM 2023).
 (Aug.
 2023)

--Our paper 'Bijack: Breaking Bitcoin Network with TCP Vulnerabilities' is accepted by the 28th European Symposium on Research in Computer Security (ESORICS 2023).
+-Our paper 'Bijack: Breaking Bitcoin Network with TCP Vulnerabilities' is accepted by 28th European Symposium on Research in Computer Security (ESORICS 2023).
 (Aug.
 2023)

--Our paper 'MS-PTP: Protecting Network Timing from Byzantine Attacks' is accepted by the 16th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2023).
+-Our paper 'MS-PTP: Protecting Network Timing from Byzantine Attacks' is accepted by 16th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2023).
 (March.
 2023)

+-Our paper 'Decentralized spectrum access system: Vision, challenges, and a blockchain solution' is accepted by IEEE Wireless Communications.
+(March.
+2022)

+-Our paper 'Challenges and new directions in securing spectrum access systems' is accepted by IEEE Internet of Things Journal.
+(April.
+2021)

+-Our paper 'Session key distribution made practical for CAN and CAN-FD message authentication' is accepted by Annual Computer Security Applications Conference (ACSAC 2020).
+(Dec.
+2020)